 Many changes occur during puberty, including sprouting hair in places other than on the top of your head.
 Depending on genes, ethnicity, and hormones, you might have a small amount of facial hair, you might be able to grow a full beard, or you might have a range of hair that’s somewhere in between.
 All of these are normal.
 If you’re curious about what to do with the hair that’s growing on your face and you’d like to start shaving, read on for tips on how to do it safely.

 Deciding On a Razor

 Depending on whether you want a close shave, or just a trim, you have two options – an electric razor or a standard razor.

 - Electric razors are generally battery-operated or rechargeable, and are used for trimming your hair.
 You won’t get as close a shave with an electric razor, but it also won’t cause nicks or cuts.
 If you use an electric razor, you don’t need shaving cream or gel, and remember that you have to use it when you are dry, meaning never in the shower or the tub or with water running from the sink.

 - Traditional razors will give you a close, smooth shave.
-There are two types you can choose from – one that is completely disposable (meaning you throw away the entire razor and the blade), and another, where you just throw away the used blade and keep the razor body.
+There are two types you can choose from – one that is completely disposable (meaning you throw away the entire razor and the blade), and another, where you just throw away the used blade and keep the handle.
 When you’re using a traditional razor, the most important thing to remember is that you need a sharp blade to avoid cuts and nicks.
 You will use shaving cream and gel and some water with this kind of razor.

 What other items do I need for shaving?